CoderAK123/Ingestion-tool/Readme.md

-# Zeotap Assignment – Bidirectional ClickHouse & Flat File Ingestion Tool
+# Bidirectional ClickHouse & Flat File Ingestion Tool

 This project is a web-based tool that enables bidirectional data ingestion between a **ClickHouse database** and **CSV flat files**.
 It supports JWT-based authentication for ClickHouse, lets users choose specific columns for ingestion, and displays the total number of records processed after each operation.